Indivd Insights

 Entrants who stay long enough to engage with product

-A critical correction to how drop-in rate is typically used: the metric does not measure success by volume alone.
+The first is drop-in rate: the share of passers-by who enter the store.
+It measures storefront signal strength, but becomes meaningful only when paired with a second question: who is entering.
 A display window that maximizes drop-in rate by attracting everyone is not doing its job.
-A window that attracts a higher share of the store's ideal customer profile — even if total drop-in volume is lower — is performing better commercially.
+A window that attracts a higher share of the store's ideal customer profile, even if total drop-in volume is lower, is performing better commercially.
 The strategic measure of window effectiveness is the quality of who enters, not the count of who enters.

 Once traffic quality is established, the question becomes: are qualified visitors converting, and where?
 This is where zone-level measurement creates its most immediate commercial value.